perki/copper-crm-bkp/hubspot/README.md

 ### Create missing properties

-Based on `../data-hubspot/conf/custom_def.json` the following will create or update properties on hubspot matching copper's data.
+Based on `../data-hubspot/conf/custom_def.json` and `fields_def` the following will create or update properties on hubspot matching copper's data.

 ** This has been implemented to fit my needs and need to be adapated if you want fine-grain matching for your data set **

+### Perfom checks